Worthington Hall, Wigan

-Worthington Hall is an Elizabethan farm house on Chorley Lane in Wigan, Greater Manchester, England.
+Worthington Hall is an Elizabethan farm house on Chorley Road in Worthington, Metropolitan Borough of Wigan, Greater Manchester, England.

 History

 An inscription on a lintel in the gabled porch dates the building to 1577.

 The house is recorded in the National Heritage List for England as a designated Grade II* listed building, first listed on 19 November 1951.

 Architecture

 The building is constructed in stone, partially rendered, with sections of exposed timber framing and a slate roof.
 It comprises two storeys with attics and features four irregular bays.
 The second bay is timber-framed, with a jettied upper floor supported by a carved bressumer.
 A gabled porch with a Tudor-arched entrance includes enriched spandrels and a lintel bearing an inscription and date.
 The windows are casement-style, some with segmental heads, and the rear elevation includes stone quoins.